Millardiang/weewx-divumwx/INSTALLATION_GUIDE.md

 Once completed, make sure you save weewx.conf

+* Install SortedContainers

+		sudo pip3 install sortedcontainers

 * If you have have the CRT extension (Cumulus Real-Time) extension installed, unless you require it for another purpose, you can remove it now. (sudo ./wee_extension --uninstall crt)

 * This install process assumes that your are using one of the officially documented WeeWX installs and a typical Apache2 web server configuration of /var/www/html.
-In this instance, at the end of the installation process your path to thw Weather34 skin will be /var/www/html/weewx/weather34.
+In this instance, at the end of the installation process your path to thw DivumWX skin will be /var/www/html/weewx/divumwx.
 If your installation deviates from this, you will need to adjust the paths in your weewx.conf file after the installation process has taken place.

 * I am very gratefully to Jerry Dietrich for writing a new installer specially for Weather34.
 This installer copies everything to the correct places and automatically configures the correct web server ownerships, permissions and groups etc. The whole process is very fast and your skin will be up and running in no time.
 By using the supplied configuration files, setup.py, packaged or MacOS installed versions of WeeWX can be catered for.

 * Go to https://steepleian.github.io/weewx-Weather34 to complete the pre-install web services settings which which generates 'services.txt' in your default Download folder.

+IMPORTANT if you have previously used the weewx-Weather34 template, you must backup ALL of your previous files INCLUDING MOST IMPORTANTLY YOUR WEEWX DATABASE.
+DOUBLE CHECK BEFORE YOY PROCEED TO THE NEXT STAGE.

     * From the command line: -

-		Download weewx-Weather34-main.zip from https://github.com/steepleian/weewx-Waether34/edit/main/ into your Download folder alongside the services.txt file cd [path_to_your_Download_folder]
+		Download weewx-divumwx-alpha.zip from https://github.com/Millardiang/weewx-divumwx/archive/refs/heads/alpha.zip/ into your Download folder alongside the services.txt file cd [path_to_your_Download_folder]
-		unzip weewx-Weather34-main.zip
+		unzip weewx-divumwx-alpha.zip
-		cd weewx-Weather34-main
+		cd weewx-divumwx-alpha

+		(This stage can be skipped if you have never run Weather34) sudo python w34_uninstaller.py or sudo python3 w34_uninstaller.py (if you are running Python3)

+		Install DivumWX: -

-		sudo python w34_installer.py or sudo python3 w34_installer.py (if you are running Python3)
+		sudo python dvm_installer.py or sudo python3 dvm_installer.py (if you are running Python3)

 		    You will be prompted for the config file for your WeeWX install type.
 		    Select packaged if your WeeWX was installed by Debian, RedHat or Suse methods [default option]